RSE-Sheffield/RSE-Sheffield.github.io/_events/hpccarpentry-2020-01-30.md

 More detail on schedule and setup instructions can be found in [part 1](https://aniabrown.github.io/hpc-carpentry-shell-WHPC/) and [part 2](https://aniabrown.github.io/hpc-carpentry-WHPC/) of the course.

-*Lunch and refreshments will be provided.*
+_Lunch and refreshments will be provided._

 **Instructors/helpers**

-- Mozhgan Kabiri chimeh (University of Sheffield)
+- Mozhgan Kabiri chimeh (NVIDIA)
 - Anna Brown (University of Oxford, University of Southampton)
 - Fouzhan Hosseini (Numerical Algorithms Group)
 - Weronika Fillinger (EPCC)